LorinczMate1990/web-logo/docs/bugfix-wrong-command-order.md

 Now it works with the original code, but won't work with a huger animation, that pointed to this error originally.

+The original animation contained a wait instruction.
+The issue was that the wait instruction waited, then flushed the queue.
+The order was wrong.